 A new, required interdisciplinary capstone course will bring together prior classes and emphasize higher-order thinking, communication skills, and the ability to solve societal problems.

 A new introductory biology course will incorporate modeling and computation as students work in teams and with computer science majors as they learn to address complex problems and issues through interdisciplinary thinking.
-The class will serve as an alternative to Biology 102.
+The class will serve as an alternative to BIOL 102.